-- Include the history of the organization - Clearly link the findings from the risk/vulnerability assessment to your proposed project(s) - Explain how proposed investments will address vulnerabilities - Detail any incident(s) including description, dates, etc. - Include supporting documentation (police reports, photographs), if applicable - Confirm all investments proposed are allowable costs per the FY 2023 NSGP NOFO - Use realistic milestones to include the Environmental Planning & Historic Preservation (EHP) review process. - Describe the project manager's level of experience - Investment Justification
+- Include the history of the organization - Clearly link the findings from the risk/vulnerability assessment to your proposed project(s) - Explain how proposed investments will address vulnerabilities - Detail any incident(s) including description, dates, etc. - Include supporting documentation (police reports, photographs), if applicable - Confirm all investments proposed are allowable costs - Use realistic milestones to include the Environmental Planning & Historic Preservation (EHP) review process. - Describe the project manager's level of experience - Investment Justification This link is to the FY23 Form, this is subject to change when the FY24 information is released.